EDiNSL/SM2702DPM/README.txt

 4) In the console, it will output an array of three integers, each represents the probability of 'Big', 'Average', and 'Small' in order once it finishes the prediction.

+Known Bugs
+- Due to WebGL error, selecting another image to make another prediction may return an array of zeros.
+Please reload the page before making any predictions.

 Running the Machine in Python